oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

     },
 ```

-> **NOTE:** update once the Sandbox glitch of not propogating comments to XSD is corrected
+> **NOTE:** update once the Sandbox glitch of not propagating comments to XSD is corrected

 **Track-Info in XML Schema***